IAB-PrivSec-program/draft-iab-privsec-confidentiality-mitigations/draft-iab-privsec-confidentiality-mitigations.md

 query traffic and responses.
-If a client wished to ensure that its traffic did not expose this data, it would need to require that its stub resolver emit any privacy-sensitive queries with a source NETMASK set to 0, as detailed in Section 5.1 of {{I-D.draft-ietf-dnsop-edns-client-subnet}}.
+If a client wished to ensure that its traffic did not expose this data, it would need to require that its stub resolver emit any privacy-sensitive queries with a source NETMASK set to 0, as detailed in Section 5.1 of {{I-D.ietf-dnsop-edns-client-subnet}}.
 Given that setting this only occasionally might also be used a signal to observors, any client wishing to have any privacy sensitive traffic would, in essence have to emit this for every query.
 While this would